grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 And then Percy heard a crunching pop.
 She could hear a huge bubble of air escape, the life-bubble of whoever was inside that submarine, squeezed out of it instantaneously as the broken little sub sank beyond its crush depth.
 The compressed carcass of sub made no more sound, but she sat listening for a few seconds to the rushing sound of the bubble climbing the distance to the surface.

-[//]: # (----- EDITED TO HERE -----)
-[//]: # (2k words from last EDIT point)
 [//]: # (----- invisible character break)

 [//]: # (### they throw lines)

 Captain Percy took off the sonar headset and laid it on its hook.
-"We gotta get the fuck out of here."
-She said.
-Then louder, so Hemi could hear.
-"Hemi!
+"We gotta get the fuck out of here," she said.
+Then louder, so Hemi could hear, "Hemi!
 We need to get out of here!"

 Bastian nodded, the other sonar headset still on his ears.